X2Cscope/X2Cscope_blinky_dsPIC33EP_X2CDevBoard.X/readme.md

 # MPLAB X Project: X2Cscope_blinky_dsPIC33EP_X2CDevBoard

-This is a X2Cscope demo project for [X2C Development board](http://x2c.microstickplus.com/) development board and [dsPIC33EP256MC502](https://www.microchip.com/wwwproducts/en/dsPIC33EP256MC502) microcontroller that is populated on the board.
+This is a X2Cscope demo project for [X2C+ Development board](http://x2c.microstickplus.com/) and [dsPIC33EP256MC502](https://www.microchip.com/wwwproducts/en/dsPIC33EP256MC502) microcontroller that is selectable.

-The purpose is to demonstrate the X2Cscope tool features like run-time watch and scope views.
+The purpose is to demonstrate the [X2Cscope firmware based debugger tool](https://x2cscope.github.io/) features like run-time watch and scope views.

 The code functionality is minimalistic in order to avoid unneceseary confusion.
 It is generating internally a digital sawtooth and a sine signal.
 There is LED1 that is blinking with the sawtooth signal's period.
-The LED2 can be controlled manually by the X2Cscope tool.
+The LED2 can be controlled manually by the [X2Cscope run-time debugger tool](https://x2cscope.github.io/).
 The state of the SW1 can be read out by X2Cscope.

 ![HW setup](doc/Hardware.gif)
 ![X2Cscope](doc/Scope_Animated.gif)